naruaika/grapik-quran/README.md

 ## Contribution

-The easiest way for beginners is clone this repository to your local computer and then build it using [GNOME Builder](https://wiki.gnome.org/Apps/Builder).
+The easiest way for beginners is clone this repository to your local computer, then build and run it using [GNOME Builder](https://wiki.gnome.org/Apps/Builder).
 To enable GTK Inspector, run `gsettings set org.gtk.Settings.Debug enable-inspector-keybinding true` in the runtime terminal.